BFCmath/FinetuneAI_Learning/README.md

   - [Colab](colab):
     - About 3 hours daily.
     - Many example scripts available.
+    - 1x 16 GB VRAM GPU.
+(T4)
   - Effective mix:
     - Load data on both platforms.
-    - Find avaible online scripts (usually written for Colab).
+    - Find avaibale online scripts (usually written for Colab).
     - Stablize/Debug/Estimate time on Colab.
     - Convert the scripts to Kaggle.
     - Fine-tune models on Kaggle.
-      - For large models: Run per epoch and use Kaggle advantage for output workflows. (check [Use Kaggle for large models](kaggle/large_model.md))
+      - For large models: Run per epoch and use Kaggle advantage for output workflows.
       - For small models: Use Colab to experiment (hyperparameter tuning, etc.) and fine-tune in one go on Kaggle.
     - Download weight from Kaggle, upload to Colab and inference (Optional).
 ---